 2. Arg Karim Khan Citadel

-Arg Karim Khan is incredibly well-preserved, given that it was built nearly one thousand years ago!
+Arg Karim Khan in Shiraz is incredibly well-preserved, given that it was built nearly one thousand years ago!
 There are great restaurants and shops in this area as well.

 3. Shar Cheragh Mosque